noi-techpark/opendatahub-website/src/content/use-cases/_index.md

 position: "Use Cases"

 title: "Use Cases "
-subtitle: "The use cases show examples of how innovative digital solutions were developed with data from the Open Data Hub.
-Find out how they are used and applied to real-life challenges."
+subtitle: "TExplore real-world examples of how innovative digital services have been developed using data from the Open Data Hub.
+These use cases highlight how Open Data can be applied to solve practical challenges - from improving urban mobility to enhancing the tourism experience.
+Get inspired by concrete solutions that demonstrate the value of data in creating smarter, more connected digital ecosystems."

 seo:
   title: "Use Cases | Innovative Solutions with Open Data Hub"